Purchases made through my links help support this website, at no additional cost to you. Details.

 How to use gesso

-If I’m working with an art journal, I apply a thin coat of gesso to one side of the page.
+4a.
+If you’re art journaling, apply a thin coat of gesso to one side of the page.
 That’s usually enough.

-However, if I’ll be using heavy embellishments and the page needs to be very strong, I’ll use gesso on both sides of the page.
-Depending on how thick the gesso is, I may apply more than one layer to each side of the page.
+4b.
+OR, if you’re using heavy embellishments and the page needs to be very strong, use gesso on both sides of the page.
+Depending on how thick the gesso is, you may need to apply more than one layer to each side of the page.

 Remember that the binding of your journal is also subject to wear & tear.
 Sometimes, especially when it’s a spiral-bound journal, I’ll paint gesso out to the edges of the page, including around the holes where the wire is.

-Also, a journal with heavy embellishments will only hold up to a certain amount of page-turning.
-(In my classes, I often pass around my journals so people can look through them.)
+In my classes, I often pass around my journals so people can look through them.
 I closely watch the condition of my journals, and “retire” them from classroom use when they start to show signs of stress.

 Does price or quality matter?

-No two people are likely to agree on this question.
+No two people are likely to agree on this topic.

 I often buy gesso in large tubs — like ice cream containers — to save money.
 As long as you put the lid back on securely, gesso stores well.